FuegoFro/magic_piano/README.md

 - [ ] Handle clicking on notes to set start point?
 - [ ] Various web accoutrements (favicon, title, ...metadata?)
 - [ ] Mobile controls???

+# Only tangentially related ideas
+- [ ] Have Trunk use wasm2map for line numbers in panics
+- [ ] Auto generate bindings from ts files
+- [ ] Do nullity checks in bindings
+- [ ] Add ability for OSMD to render lyrics above the staff (duplicated from task above)
+- [ ] Turn on and fix strict mode for ts in osmd